How Is Chronic Kidney Failure Diagnosed

 As the above studies show, there is a myriad of factors that can contribute to how fast chronic kidney disease progresses.
 This is complicated by the influence that genetics, related medical conditions, age, sex, lifestyle, and other various health aspects can have on a studys findings.
 As a result, our knowledge of the disease and our ability to make accurate predictions about its trajectory remains imperfect, despite continued progress.

 What Happens During Euthanasia

 It usually consists of two shots: the sedative and the one that has the euthanasia drug in it.
-Euthanasia drugs might sound scary, but its just medication that puts your pet to sleep very quickly.
+Euthanasia drug might sound scary, but its just medication that puts your pet to sleep very quickly.
 Vets usually use pentobarbital, which is a seizure medication.
 It shuts down the heart and the brain functions within 2-3 minutes.

 Regardless of what you may think, your pet wont be in pain.
 You may notice that they twitch or not close their eyes fully, but those are normal things that happen during the procedure.